Topics Map > Accessibility

 Videos you have recorded should be uploaded to My Media in Canvas.
 Uploading a video to My Media will generate automatic captions that can be edited.

-Edit My Media Video Captions
+Editing My Media Video Captions

 While machine-generated captions are automatically generated for videos you upload to My Media, you should review and edit your video captions to correct errors in order to make your videos accessible.